adwaitgondhalekar/Udp_Socket_Programming/readme.txt

 The sockets used are of UDP type.

-The task performed is of reading data from a file at the client side and then transmitting that data to the server side and writing that data into another file at the server side.
+The task performed is of reading data from a file at the client side and then transmitting that data to the server side and writing it into another file.